manasdas17/chips/README.txt

 DOCUMENTATION
 -------------
-HTML documentation can be found in docs/_build/html
+- HTML documentation can be found in docs/build/html.
+- PDF documentation can be found in docs/build/latex.

 INSTALLATION
 ------------